This guide provides information on your rights and responsibilities as a blue badge holder and also where your badge can and can't be used.

 Badges are issued for a maximum period of three years.
 The period of issue of a badge for a person in receipt of the higher rate mobility component of the disability living allowance or War pensioners' mobility supplement will be related directly to the period of award.

-Whilst every effort is made to ensure that badge holders receive an application form to renew your badge approximately four to six weeks before it is due to expire, it is the badge holder's responsibility to allow time to have their badge renewed before the current one expires.
+Whilst every effort is made to ensure that badge holders receive a reminder to renew their badge approximately four to six weeks before it is due to expire, it is the badge holder's responsibility to allow time to have their badge renewed before the current one expires.

-Please contact the Blue Badge Unit if an application form to renew a badge is not received.
+Please contact the Blue Badge Unit if a reminder to renew a badge is not received.

 Section 14A of the Chronically Sick and Disabled Persons (Northern Ireland) Act 1978 (c.
 53) as inserted by Article 33 of the Traffic Management Order (NI) 2005 includes a provision to give local parking attendants when carrying out their parking enforcement functions and the PSNI the power to require the occupant of a vehicle or anyone they consider may be returning to or leaving a vehicle displaying a blue badge, to produce a badge for inspection.